the-sane/lug-wine/README.md

 That will clone the runner into your ~/src/lug-wine

-To use it under Lutris, copy or symlink the 'lug-sc-wine/' directory in '/home/you/src/lug-wine' to your Lutris runners.
+To use it under Lutris, copy or symlink the directory '~/src/lug-wine/lug-sc-wine' to your Lutris runners.
 You may find them under '~/.local/share/lutris/runners/wine'.

 After that, tweak your Lutris game configuration to set the runner as 'Custom'.
 In the line below you point to the new wine executable under '~/.local/share/lutris/runners/wine/lug-sc-wine/bin/wine64'